EaveNetwork/eave/README.md

 # Eave Node and Parachain Runtimes

-This repository holds the codebase for Eave Standalone network daybreak as well as it's Rococo Parachain Dawn.
+This repository holds the codebase for Eave Standalone network wind as well as it's Rococo Parachain steam.

 ## Build & Run